Pool Chemical Label Dose CalculatorConvert the amount printed on a product label to your pool volume. This tool does not diagnose water chemistry.

 If your pool has a shallow end and a deep end, use average depth: add shallow depth and deep depth, then divide by two.

 Most pool chemical instructions depend on gallons.
-Use the volume result as a starting point, then test the water and follow product labels or professional pool guidance.
+Use the target-volume result as a starting point, then test the water and follow product labels or professional pool guidance.

 Swimming pool water weight FAQ